an9wer/bpd/shadowsocks/README.md

 configuration][1] about how, you can also find an example in `config.json.example`).

-Then use the following command to deploy shadowsocks:
+Then use the following commands to deploy shadowsocks:

 1. Build a docker image of shadowsocks: